algolia/hack-bdx/README.md

 $ yarn add algoliasearch
 ```

 And then edit the migration script to push the data to Algolia.
-First we will register a client:
+First we will register a client with the info we find on [algolia.com/api-keys](https://algolia.com/api-keys):

 ```js
 // /bin/migration